mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 MINOR ACTIONS

 Movement
-The character moves up to six metres.
-Difficult terrain, such as rubble, mud or thick underbrush can halve a character’s movement, allowing him to move only three metres per movement action.
+The character moves up to six meters.
+Difficult terrain, such as rubble, mud or thick underbrush can halve a character’s movement, allowing him to move only three meters per movement action.
 Crouching also halves movement.
 Some alien species may have different methods and speeds of movement which will be detailed in their description.